Did you know that you can track and send events to your website using Facebook Pixel Events?

 After connecting to a new website, we’ll also be sending events.

 There are various methods to send events.
 However, we’ll be using the most beginner-friendly method of sending data.
+In this method, you are not required to code or use any third-party software like Google Tag Manager.

-Once you’ve chosen the method to add events, we’ll need to choose the method to install the pixel code.
+However, this method is potentially limited to just sending the data.
+Once you’ve chosen the method to add events, we’ll need to select how we’ll install the pixel code.

 Choose the method to Use a partner.